444xxk/tainterscan/README.md

 # tainterscan

-Using phpparser lib, this .php script which tries to identify where user input ("tainted" like $_GET) reach dangerous sinks (like shell_exec) without sanitization.
+Using phpparser lib, this .php which tries to identify where user input ("tainted" like $_GET) reach dangerous sinks (like shell_exec) without sanitization.

 This script was born after reading Wooyun blog .php scanner simple example and trying to modify it.